Please note that appointments are highly encouraged. Contact Andrew at (509) 553-3032

-Almost all agricultural burning requires a permit, and can only be done outside of a fire/burn ban.
-Field and Spot Burning Permits are can be purchased at the District Office.
+Almost all agricultural burning requires a permit and can only be done outside of a fire/burn ban.
+Field and Spot Burning Permits may be purchased at the Palouse CD office.
 Applications can be filled out at the office or printed off from the links below.
-Burn Permit hours are 8:30-4:30 Monday-Friday.
-Call the office (332-4101 x 101) and make an appointment ahead of time.
-Also, remember to bring your field maps of desired burn locations.
+Burn Permit hours are 8:30 am - 4:30 pm Monday - Friday.
+Please call the office and make an appointment ahead of time.
+Remember to bring your field maps of desired burn locations.

 Field burning: $37.50 first 10 acres; $3.75 for each additional acre

 Spot burning: $37.50 for 10 acres or less

 Pile burning: $80 for first 80 tons; $1.00 for each additional ton

 Orchard and field flaming